callstack/react-native-testing-library/examples/react-navigation/README.md

 ## Non-recommended tests

-There also exists another popular type of screen level tests, where users mock React Navigation objects like `navigation`, `route` and/or hooks like  `useNavigation`, etc. This type is not recommended by the React Navigation team as it leads to fragile tests that can lead to false positive and false negative result.
-While the recommended approach is arguable harder it should lead to more robust tests helping to properly identify potential issues in test.
+There also exists another popular type of screen level tests, where users mock React Navigation objects like `navigation`, `route` and/or hooks like  `useNavigation`, etc. We don't recommend this way of testing. **Mocking internal parts of the libraries is effectively testing implementation details, which goes against the Testing Library's [Guiding Principles](https://testing-library.com/docs/guiding-principles/)**.

 > Note that this example applies `includeHiddenElements: false` by default, so all queries will ignore elements on the hidden screens, e.g. inactive tabs or screens present in stack navigators.
 This option is enabled in `jest-setup.js` file, using `defaultIncludeHiddenElements: false` option to `configure` function.